arda-kurama/dine-nd/README.md

-# nd-mealmate
+# DineND
-Your friendly companion for ND Hall menus and nutrition.
+Your friendly companion for Notre Dame dining hall menus and nutrition.